yh2der/Arduino-smart-environment-control-system/README.md

 ## Testing
 After installation, run the app on your Android device and test all functionalities as needed.

+## Troubleshooting
+1. If Bluetooth connection fails, ensure:
+   - The Arduino system is powered on
+   - The Bluetooth module is correctly connected and configured
+   - Your phone's Bluetooth is turned on
+2. If data display is abnormal, check if sensors are correctly connected.
+3. If lights or heating mat can't be controlled, check corresponding wiring and power supply.

 ## Contributing
 Contributions to improve the system are welcome.
 Please follow these steps: